edimilsonestevam/labstech/b3/README.md

 ```

 # Observation
-You must add these three commands in Arguments tab in eclipse IDE:
+In the Eclipse IDE, add the three commands below from the "Run" menu.

 ```python
 --add-opens java.desktop/java.awt.font=ALL-UNNAMED